jesvijonathan/SIH-Project-2022-Image-Verification/Readme.md

-!run main.py to start and test the logic...!
+! run app.py to test (flask) get photo recognition logic (and some more stuff i forgot, check it out !
+! if you wanna try the app, run app.py flask app and go to the local url it gives, and yeah... test it out !

 for now, i have done the backend and main logic

-whats remaining is,
+whats remaining is, -
-creating a flask hosting application creating a web/admission portal similar to government one linkinh the application checking and testing trials, and record accuracy find beter solution optimize and other crap, we will see ...
+*creating a flask hosting application
+*creating a web/admission portal similar to government one *linking the application
+*checking and testing trials, and record accuracy *find beter solution
+*optimize
+\*and other crap, we will see ...

 So what will the final design look like ?